pratikthanki/kloppy/docs/index.md

 ### <a name="deserializing"></a>(De)serializing data
-When working with tracking- or event data we need to deserialize it from the format the provider uses. **kloppy** will provide both deserializing as serializing.
+When working with tracking- or event data we need to deserialize it from the format the provider uses. **kloppy** will provide both deserializing and serializing.
 This will make it possible to read format one, transform and filter and store in a different format.

 ```python